 The youngest of the four court cards in the suit of pentacles, the Page of Pentacles is an idealist that still tries to balance the utopian carelessness of a young mind with a more practical, realistic, and down-to-earth point of view.
 It usually represents the kind of people who will plan ahead and walk on a well-beaten path that will provide safety and financial stability, even as they try to cling to some of their more ambitious ideals, trying to make them fit in their new career plan.

-Study, practical matters, balancing needs and ideals, personal growth
+Study, practical matters, balancing needs and ideals, and personal growth.

-Reversed: Procrastination, dissipation, turning your back on your dreams.
+Reversed: Procrastination, dissipation, and turning your back on your dreams.